HomeTop HeadlinesAirline Pilot Dies Midflight

 - Advertisement -

-A Turkish Airlines flight from Seattle, Washington to Istanbul, Turkey, made an emergency landing at New York’s John F. Kennedy International Airport after one of its pilots, Captain İlçehin Pehlivan, collapsed mid-flight and subsequently passed away.
+A Turkish Airlines flight from Seattle, Washington to Istanbul, Turkey was forced to make an emergency landing at New York’s John F. Kennedy International Airport after one of its pilots, Captain İlçehin Pehlivan, collapsed mid-flight and subsequently passed away.

 The airline confirmed the incident, which occurred on October 8, 2024, and stated that emergency personnel met the Airbus A350 on the runway upon its landing.
 The 59-year-old captain was piloting Flight TK204, which took off from Seattle on Tuesday night, on its transatlantic journey when he experienced a medical emergency.